engineer-scientist/petsc_mcp_servers_tokamak/README.md

-# System of multiple AI agents to automate the simulation workflow in plasma physics.
-# Application in nuclear fusion energy.
+# System of multiple AI agents to automate the simulation workflow in plasma physics (application in nuclear fusion energy).

 Automatically generate, verify, and run a **PETSc simulation of tokamak plasma** (nuclear fusion MHD) using the PETSc **multi-agent AI system**